asa128/Audio-OFDM/README.md

 A steep (512th order) bandpass filter is used to greatly reduce out of band emissions.
 The passband of this filter is 975 - 3025 Hz.

+## Files

+NOTE: This algorithm does not require the input file to be an exact output file from ofdmTX_audio.m.
+A microphone recording, even with some distortions, should be sufficient.

-ofdmTX_audio.m  =  Reads in a text file (up to 256 characters) and generates a WAV file with the chirp pulse and OFDM symbols. ofdmRX_Audio.m  =  Reads in a WAV file and decodes the OFDM symbols back to text.
+* **ofdmTX_audio.m** - Reads in a text file (up to 256 characters) and generates a WAV file with the chirp pulse and OFDM symbols.
+* **ofdmRX_Audio.m** - Reads in a WAV file and decodes the OFDM symbols back to text.
 Displays the decoded text in a window and the command line.

-Note:  This algorithm does not require the input file to be an exact output file from ofdmTX_audio.m.
-A microphone recording, even with some distortions, should be sufficient.